swenae/kitchentimer/README.md

 Just install the Libraries and load up the sketch to a ESP32-WiFi-Kit compatible board.
 For the right functionality, additional hardware is required.

-The ESP interacts with display (I2C interface), taster and buzzer and provide a little HTTP server.
+The ESP interacts with display (I2C interface), switch and buzzer, and provide a little HTTP server.
 So we are able to control the kitchen timer over web.

 Have fun!